 Raymond J. McGuire and Crystal McCrary

 Raymond J. McGuire, a heavyweight in the investment banking field, was named one of the “Top 75 African Americans on Wall Street,” by Black Enterprise in 2011, which termed him a “dealmaker extraordinaire” for handling transactions like Koch Industries’ acquisition of Georgia-Pacific for $21 billion and ConocoPhillips’s acquisition of Burlington Resource for $36 billion.
 He’s also known as an “immaculate dresser,” according to the New York Times.
 In 2005 McGuire left his position as a top banker at Morgan Stanley to become the global co-head of investment banking at Citigroup.
-His ambitions appear to be growing: In 2020, CNBC reported that he was contemplating a run for mayor of New York City.
+His ambitions grew in 2021, when he mounted a campaign to be mayor of New York City.